 There were many different options to choose from, (including traditional and non-traditional, digital banks), but I had a few Latvian friends that recommended WestStein to me, and since I knew I would be traveling back and forth from Germany to Latvia, I decided to check it out.

 WestStein is a prepaid, multi-currency Mastercard that I could order online, without having to go to an actual bank and deal with various documents and paperwork.

 This was already a good sign, because nowadays I cannot imagine someone having the time OR desire to make a trip to a bank and go through the lengthy process of opening an account in person.

 So I went on the WestStein website to order my card.
 To my surprise, it was completely free to open the account and receive the card.
 I was actually quite shocked at how easy the process was – I filled out a simple form online.

-But that was not the best part… the best part was that I didn’t have to provide any credit history, or income documentation to be able to open the account.
 In my experience, traditional banks have been a headache, and a really long process.
 I always had to make an appointment, go there in person, and fill out copious amounts of paperwork to be provided some kind of service — whether it was because I lost my card, something wasn’t working, or I wanted to close my account.